MicrosoftDocs/iis-docs/iis/manage/working-with-server-core/iis-70-on-server-core.md

 [!code-console[Main](iis-70-on-server-core/samples/sample2.cmd)]

-**Notes**:
+> [!NOTE]

-1. To uninstall IIS, you can pass "/uu:" instead of "/iu:" for the commands mentioned above (Ex.
+> 1. To uninstall IIS, you can pass "/uu:" instead of "/iu:" for the commands mentioned above (Ex.
 Start /w pkgmgr **/uu:** IIS-WebServerRole….).
-2. For more information on pkgmgr.exe, click the [link](../../install/installing-iis-7/installing-iis-from-the-command-line.md).
+> 2. For more information on pkgmgr.exe, click the [link](../../install/installing-iis-7/installing-iis-from-the-command-line.md).

 **Q2.
 Which features of IIS 7.0 are not available on Server Core installation option of Windows Server 2008?**